-Non-responders at the initial stage of the Practice A pilot were contacted to encourage engagement, where it was identified 95/289 (33%) patients had incorrect contact details on their records.
+Non-responders at the initial stage of the Practice A pilot were contacted to encourage engagement, where it was identified n = 95/289 (33%) patients had incorrect contact details on their records.

-A reminder text message sent to non-responders at Practice D two months after the initial invite resulted in 12 additional responses.
+A reminder text message sent to non-responders at Practice D 2 months after the initial invite resulted in 12 additional responses.
 A random selection of 100 non-responders at Practice D were contacted to determine barriers to uptake.
-There was a slight preponderance of females (52, 52%) in this sample, and where information was available, the sample was largely non-British (50/85, 59%) with most speaking English as their main language (60/82, 73%).
-8/85 (9%) non-responders could not be contacted due to the contact number being incorrect.
-53/100 (53%) non-responders were contactable providing a reason for non-engagement, summarised in Figure 3.
-9/53 (17%) contactable nonresponders eventually completed the FHQS, with one identified as moderate-risk breast cancer.
+There was a slight preponderance of females (52, 52%) in this sample, and where information was available, the sample was largely non-British (n = 50/85, 59%), with most speaking English as their main language (n = 60/82, 73%).
+8/100 (8%) non-responders could not be contacted due to the contact number being incorrect.
+Of the 100 invited non-responders, 39 did not respond; 8 could not be contacted due to the contact number being incorrect; and 53 gave a reason for non-engagement, summarised in Figure 4 (responders could give more than one reason).
+Of these, n = 9 (17%) contactable non-responders eventually completed the FHQS, with one identified as moderate-risk breast cancer.

-Figure 4: Reasons provided for not completing the FHQS by contactable non-responders
+Figure 4 Reasons provided for not completing the FHQS by contactable non-responders (n = 53; non-responders could give more than one reason)